 Stainless Steel Catalogue – Types & Grades Explained

 Stainless Steel Types and Myths from Austral Wright Metals

 Austral Wright Metals has a history of over 75 years in the stainless steel sheet, plate and coil business as one of the industry’s leading suppliers.

-Our Australian national and state warehouses carry a wide range of standard and non standard stock sizes of various stainless steel grades and are fully equipped to supply the unique needs of Australia’s major manufacturers of products such as sinks, white goods and automotive components.
+Our Australian national and state warehouses carry a wide range of standard and non-standard stock sizes of various stainless steel grades and are fully equipped to supply the unique needs of Australia’s major manufacturers of products such as sinks, white goods and automotive components.
 Technical expertise together with our association with the worlds’ leading Asian and European mills allow us to continue to satisfy the most stringent needs of today’s quality conscious and competitive markets.